What happens if there's a shortage of flu vaccines?

 Once it's known how many people are vaccinated among groups at the greatest clinical risk, it'll be possible to look at expanding eligibility to other groups, including people aged 50-54.
 This will always depend on vaccine supply.

-Will the start of the flu vaccination programme be affected by the coronavirus pandemic?
+Has the flu immunisation programme been affected by the coronavirus outbreak?

-Vaccination of eligible people, as well as social care workers delivering direct personal care and household members of those shielding, began on 1 October - the usual start date for the flu vaccination programme.
+Vaccination of eligible people, as well as social care workers delivering direct personal care and household members of those shielding, began on 1 October.

 Those with existing eligibility for the flu vaccine are: